cvdelannoy/FRETboard/README.md

 trace will be detected using the DBSCAN algorithm and set to zero.

 #### 2. Teach
 After loading your data you are presented with an example trace that the model found hard to classify.
+Clicking the symbols to the right of the trace lets you switch between panning and zooming with your scroll wheel.
 Caught an error?
-Slide the 'Change selection' slider to the state you would like to introduce or expand and click-drag over the trace in your screen.
+Slide the 'Change selection' slider or press a number key on your keyboard to set the state to which you would like to change classifications and click-drag over the trace in your screen.
 You have now adapted the labeling of that trace.
 Once you are satisfied with the current trace, click `Train` to retrain the algorithm using the modifications you just made as a guideline.
 Once done, click `New` to go to the next trace and repeat the process, until you're satisfied with the classification result.